 In March of last year, I made a list of my Top Favorite Books in every genre and I realized a lot has changed since then.
 I initially made this list because I can’t fathom the idea of having only one favorite book.
 If someone ever asks me what favorite book is, I stumble over my words and try to go through my mental list of favorites.
 It all depends on the day.
 In today’s post I discuss my favorite books from each major genre and why.

-I guess I’ll just go ahead and add The Bone Season by Samantha Shannon.
-It’s a mixed genre (science fiction, fantasy, and dystopia).
+- The Bone Season by Samantha Shannon.
+It’s a mixed genre (science fiction/dystopia and fantasy).

 Young Adult LGBT Contemporary: I’m going to cheat and say anything by Jen Wilde, Adam Silvera, or Becky Albertalli.
 I like all of their books!